 - Authorization decision assertions - A request to allow the assertion subject to access the specified resource has been granted or denied

 SAML protocol has evolved in three versions - 1.0, 1.1 and 2.0.
 SAML 2.0 has introduced considerable improvements and additions over SAML 1.1 and is not backward-compatible.
 SAML 2.0 core provides the following protocols as shown and elaborated below.

 - Authentication Request Protocol - When a principal/user wishes to obtain assertions containing authentication statements to establish a security context at one or more relying parties, it can use the authentication request protocol to send a message element to a SAML authority and request the authority to return a message containing assertions.

-- Artifact Resolution Protocol - Provides a mechanism by which SAML protocol messages can be transported in an SAML binding by reference instead of by value
+- Artifact Resolution Protocol - Provides a mechanism by which SAML protocol messages can be transported in a SAML binding by reference instead of by value.

-- Name Identifier Management Protocol - Provides a way to inform the service providers that the names and format of the subject or the issuer are changed
+- Name Identifier Management Protocol - Provides a method to inform service providers that the names and format of the subject or the issuer are changed.

-- Name Identifier Mapping Protocol - To map identity of a user across different SPs with the consent of the issuing authority
+- Name Identifier Mapping Protocol - Used to map the identity of a user across different SPs with the consent of the issuing authority.

-While the SAML protocols define what is being transmitted, there are several transport bindings that can be used to define how to transfer the data.
-Some of the popular bindings include - HTTP Redirect (GET) binding, SAML SOAP binding, and HTTP POST binding.
+While SAML protocols define what is being transmitted, there are several transport bindings that can be used to define how to transfer data.
+Examples of popular bindings include - HTTP Redirect (GET) binding, SAML SOAP binding, and HTTP POST binding.
 The bindings supported by SAML 2.0 are outlined in the Bindings specification - SAMLBinding.

 There are a vast number of SAML profiles defined in the SAML 2.0 Profile specification.
-But still the primary use case is the Web Browser SSO.
+But, the primary use case is Web Browser SSO.

 - SSO Profiles